NLnetLabs/cascade/doc/manual/source/key-management.rst

 signatures to all nameservers of the zone or the parent zone.
 To be able to do this, the key manager needs network access to those nameservers.

-.. important:: If Cascade is running in an isolated network, automation will fail.
+.. important:: If Cascade cannot access the nameservers of the zone and parent zone, automation will fail.
 In that case it is best to :ref:`disable (part of) this functionality <automation-control>`.

 To check the signatures in the zone, the key manager will issue an AXFR request to the primary nameserver listed in the SOA record of the zone.
 In